Dazcam/Bioinformatics-tutorials/pages/bam_merging.md

 description: Merging bam files using samtools mergee
 ---

-When running a ChIP-seq or an ATAC-seq analysis there may be several points where you will have to merge files to pool information.
+When running a ATAC-seq or ChIP-seq analysis there may be several points where you will have to merge files to pool information.
 This merging is usually done to *bam files* or the *bed files*.

 The are two secenarios where I've needed to merge bam files.